Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 🇺🇿 Uzbekistan Pavilion

 Even from a distance, the Uzbekistan Pavilion commands attention.
 Rising from its roof is an 8-metre-tall forest of timber pillars — an open-air structure that gently recalls the Juma Mosque of Khiva.
-The inspiration is unmistakable: this contemporary space echoes the spiritual architecture of Khiva, while the azure-hued tiles, reminiscent of Bukhara, are set between earthen bricks, transporting visitors to the heart of the ancient Silk Road.
+The inspiration is unmistakable: this contemporary space echoes the religious architecture in Khiva, while the azure-hued tiles, reminiscent of Bukhara, are set between earthen bricks, transporting visitors to the heart of the ancient Silk Road.

 You’re then guided into a circular chamber, where a 360-degree projection begins in complete darkness.
 Slowly, a single seed appears, then blossoms into a garden.
 Stories, symbols, and motifs from Uzbekistan’s cultural heritage unfold like petals — delicate, layered, and luminous.
-The experience lasts just a few minutes, and before you realise it, the projection chamber becomes a lift, quietly carrying you to the pavilion’s upper level.
+The experience lasts just a few minutes, and before you realise it, this projection chamber becomes a lift, quietly carrying you to the pavilion’s upper level.

 Here, curious wanderers are free to roam among 213 timber pillars, all made of Japanese cypress (sugi), sourced from the nearby forests of Nara.
 On some of them, QR codes let you trace the provenance of the wood — a poetic gesture of transparency and connection.
 When the Expo comes to a close, this structure will be dismantled and brought back to Uzbekistan — a temporary garden destined to be replanted.